Cerebral edema: Vasogenic

 Extracellular brain edema, or vasogenic edema, is caused by an increase in the permeability of the blood–brain barrier.
-The blood–brain barrier consists of astrocytes and pericytes joined together with adhesion proteins producing tight junctions.
-Return of blood flow to theses cells after an ischemic stroke can cause excitotoxicity and oxidative stress leading to dysfunction of the endothelial cells and disruption of the blood-brain barrier.
+The blood–brain barrier consists of astrocytes and pericytes joined with adhesion proteins producing tight junctions.
+Return of blood flow to these cells after an ischemic stroke can cause excitotoxicity and oxidative stress leading to dysfunction of the endothelial cells and disruption of the blood-brain barrier.
 The breakdown of the tight endothelial junctions that make up the blood–brain barrier causes extravasation of fluid, ions, and plasma proteins, such as albumin, into the brain parenchyma.
 Accumulation of extracellular fluid increases brain volume and then intracranial pressure causing the symptoms of cerebral edema.

 There are several clinical conditions in which vasogenic edema is present: